 The Pix's ecosystem is in constant evolution.
-As the number of transactions and users grows - there were more than 117 million active users in December 2021, which correspond to almost 55% of Brazilian population, Central Bank is planning to incorporate more functionalities to this payment method.
-On November 29, 2021, Central Bank released two features related to cash withdrawal with Pix - Pix Saque and Pix Troco, which enable users to withdraw cash from any accredited merchant participating in the system, a role traditionally played by ATMs.
+As the number of transactions and users grows - there were more than 140 million active users in December 2022, which correspond to more than 60% of Brazilian population, Central Bank is planning to incorporate more functionalities to this payment method.
+In this regard, the Central Bank published the Pix agenda for 2023, which includes the enhancement of antifraud mechanisms and systemic improvements.
 Therefore, we are always keeping up with new rules and building new functionalities with the regulator and its stakeholders with the aim to offer the best payment services for our clients.

-Open Banking
+Open Finance

-Open Banking consists of standardized sharing of data, products and services by financial institutions and other institutions authorized to operate by the Central Bank, at the customer's discretion.
-Therefore, integration of information system is a key element to Open Banking's proper functioning.
-Open Banking is considered by the Central Bank as an important tool for innovation in the financial market, making the banking sector more efficient and competitive.
+Open Finance consists of standardized sharing of data, products and services by financial institutions and other institutions authorized to operate by the Central Bank, at the customer's discretion.
+Therefore, integration of information system is a key element to Open Finance's proper functioning and is considered by the Central Bank as an important tool for innovation in the financial market, making the banking sector more efficient and competitive.

-The Open Banking system model being implemented in Brazil will enable to share, upon client's authorization, (i) data on products and services, (ii) customer record data and (iii) customer transaction data.
-In this context, institutions authorized to operate by the Central Bank that choose to participate in Open Banking must share the information listed above with other participating institutions, and membership will be mandatory for financial institutions belonging to the segments 1 and 2, according to Central Bank Resolution No. 4,553, dated as of January 30, 2017, and, in relation to the sharing of payment transaction initiation services, for account provider institutions and payment initiation service providers (PISPs).
+The Open Finance system model being implemented in Brazil will enable to share, upon client's authorization, (i) data on products and services, (ii) customer record data and (iii) customer transaction data.
+In this context, institutions authorized to operate by the Central Bank that participate in Open Finance must share the information listed above with other participating institutions, and membership will be mandatory for financial institutions belonging to the prudential segments 1 and 2, according to Central Bank Resolution No. 4,553, dated as of January 30, 2017.
+In relation to the sharing of payment transaction initiation services, mandatory membership will apply to account provider institutions and payment initiation service providers (PISPs).

-On May 4, 2020, the CMN and the Central Bank enacted the Joint Resolution No. 1 and the Central Bank issued Central Bank Circular No. 4,015 to regulate the scope of services and data protection of the Open Banking system.
+On May 4, 2020, the CMN and the Central Bank enacted the Joint Resolution No. 1 and the Central Bank issued Central Bank Circular No. 4,015 to regulate the scope of services and data protection of the Open Finance system.
 The implementation of Open Banking will be gradual, conducted in four phases, as follows:

 - a) Phase 1: sharing of public data belonging to participating institutions on their access channels and product/service channels related to checking, savings, prepaid payment accounts and to lending transactions.
-This phase is also called "open data;" - b) Phase 2: sharing of customer reference data and customer transactional data among the participating institutions upon customer's consent; - c) Phase 3: sharing of payment initiation services, as well as forwarding credit transaction proposals; and - d) Phase 4: expansion of in-scope data to encompass foreign exchange, acquiring, investment, insurance, and open-end private pension transactions.
-This phase is also called "open finance."
+This phase is also called "Open Data;" - b) Phase 2: sharing of customer reference data and customer transactional data among the participating institutions upon customer's consent; - c) Phase 3: sharing of payment initiation services, as well as forwarding credit transaction proposals; and - d) Phase 4: expansion of in-scope data to encompass foreign exchange, acquiring, investment, insurance, and open-end private pension transactions.

-Technological and security standards, in turn, must be established by the participating entities, under the supervision of the Central Bank, responsible for ensuring that access to the Open Banking environment is non-discriminatory and represents all segments of the industry.
+Technological and security standards, in turn, must be established by the participating entities, under the supervision of the Central Bank, responsible for ensuring that access to the Open Finance environment is non-discriminatory and represents all segments of the industry.
 Therefore, a governance structure was created: at first, in transitory way; in the future, it will be turned into a legal entity.